 Public Health Informatics and Surveillance

 In public health, health informatics supports surveillance, epidemiology, and the management of public health initiatives.
-Data analytics and informatics tools enable tracking disease trends, monitoring outbreaks, and informing public health interventions, contributing to population health management.
+Data analytics and informatics tools enable the tracking of disease trends, monitoring of outbreaks, and the informed design of public health interventions, thereby contributing to population health management.

 Research Informatics and Data-driven Discoveries

 Health informatics plays a crucial role in research by providing tools for data management, analysis, and collaborative research initiatives.
-Research informatics facilitates data-driven discoveries, accelerates clinical trials, and supports translating research findings into clinical practice.
+Research informatics facilitates data-driven discovery, accelerates clinical trials, and supports the translation of research findings into clinical practice.

 Challenges in Health Informatics